Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Introduction

-Borrowing some results from the superfluidity theory \cite{prok} we conjecture that the DK transition can be interpreted as the emergence of the superfluid component in the strong coupling phase.
-To this aim it is particularly appropriate to regard the superfluidity as the specific response on the external abelian graviphoton field.
-Such interpretation is well glued with the consideration of the black hole, where the analogue of the superfluid component is saturated by the $D2$-brane "topological susceptibility" yielding the electrically charged component of the black hole at the horizon.
-Our conjecture has some similarity with another study \cite{nowak2}.
-It was suggested in \cite{nowak2} that the closing the gap at DK point has something to do with the formation of a kind of the chiral condensate which is determined via Casher-Banks relation by the spectrum of the Dirac operator at the origin.
-This condensate breaks the global chiral symmetry.

 The paper is organized as follows.
-In Section 2 we remind the key points concerning the DK phase transition in the 2d YM theory and its generalizations.
-We explain how the RW-YM correspondence yields the new critical behavior at the RW side for different out-of-equilibrium states.
-In Section 3 we generalize the duality to the interacting random walkers and comment on the relation to the SLE process.
-In Section 4 we consider the duality between two integrable systems and formulate how the DK transition is mapped under the duality transform.
-Section 5 is devoted to the hydrodynamical aspects of the DK transition.
-Section 6 concerns the $q$ YM-BH correspondence from the DK phase transition viewpoint.
-It Section 7 we conjecture that the DK phase transition corresponds to the appearance of a kind of the superfluid component at the strong coupling side.
-This phase corresponds to the "condensate of instantons", "condensate of t'Hooft loops" or "condensate of $D2$-"branes", depending on the "observer".
-The results and open questions are summarized in the Discussion.
+In Section II we recall the key points concerning the DK phase transition in the 2D YM theory and show that the YM--VW correspondence yields the new critical behavior at the VW side for various specific initial states.
+In Section III we consider the duality between Calogero-type integrable systems and discuss the emergence of the DK transition.
+Section IV is devoted to the hydrodynamic aspects of the DK transition and its interpretation as an "ortogonality catastrophe".
+In Section V we discuss the $q$-YM--BH correspondence from the DK phase transition viewpoint.
+The results and open questions are summarized in Discussion.

-Schematically the links between different subjects discussed throughout the work, are shown by arrows in the diagram depicted in the \fig{fig:00}.